-This is an advanced graduate-level course in qualitative research methodology that focuses on the theory, techniques and issues of data analysis and interpretation1.
+This is an advanced graduate-level course in qualitative research methodology that focuses on the theory, techniques and issues of data analysis and interpretation.
 The course is designed for students taking qualitative approaches to their thesis research i.e., using both qualitative forms of data and qualitative (non-numeric, interpretive) forms of analysis.
 Ideally students should be in the late data gathering and analysis phase of their research, although students at the proposal writing and pre-data generation stage also benefit from the course.
 The course aims to give students knowledge and experience in concrete analysis practices, but also to enhance their ability to articulate and address the core theoretical and methodological issues of qualitative inquiry.
-Although the topics discussed are generic to qualitative methodology, the literature and class instruction draw heavily on the field of health, and on the instructor's own disciplinary background in the sociology of health and illness, and childhood, and substantive topic area of mental health.
+Although the topics discussed are generic to qualitative methodology, the literature and class instruction draw heavily on the field of health, as well as my own work in ecological approaches to health, food systems, and posthumanist theory.